bissi1/bissi1.github.io/index.md

   - In December 2024, I delivered a Distinguished Lecture at the <a href="https://www.casus.science/?page_id=12281" style="text-decoration: none;">Centre for Advanced Systems Understanding (CASUS)</a>, Helmholtz, Görlitz, Germany.

 🎉 **Invited Visits and Lectures**:
+   - December 2025: Dr. Hamed Rahimian, assistant professor at Clemson University (US), will visit me at Southampton for a month as part of my successful Heilbronn International Visitors Scheme proposal.
+We will work on stochastic/robust extensions of some of my work on facility location problems.
   - September 2024: Organized a week-long seminar at <a href="https://www.dagstuhl.de/seminars/seminar-calendar/seminar-details/24399" style="text-decoration: none;">Schloss Dagstuhl</a> on reliable decision-making under uncertainty.
   - September 2024: Research visit to the Faculty of Mathematics, University of Latvia, Riga.
   - 2024: Multiple long visits, including an honorary lecture, to TU Dresden as part of my <a href="https://tu-dresden.de/bu/wirtschaft/die-fakultaet/news/auszeichnung-von-associate-professor-bismark-singh-als-distinguished-research-fellow" style="text-decoration: none;">guest professorship</a>.